 Delta SkyMiles® Gold Business American Express Card vs. Capital One® Spark® Miles for Business

-The Capital One® Spark® Miles for Business credit card offers a significant amount of flexibility for business travelers who aren't committed to a particular airline for their travels.
+The Capital One® Spark® Miles for Business credit card (This card is not currently available on CardRatings) offers a significant amount of flexibility for business travelers who aren't committed to a particular airline for their travels.
 The Capital One® Spark® Miles for Business credit card's annual fee is $0 intro for first year; $95 after that.
 The welcome offer is generous: Earn 50,000 miles – worth $500 in travel – after spending $4,500 in the first three months.
 You can also receive up to a $100 credit for one Global Entry or TSA Pre✓® application fee.

 With the Capital One® Spark® Miles for Business credit card, you'll earn a flat two miles for every $1 you spend and five miles per $1 spent on hotel and car rental bookings through the Capital One portal, so there's a good opportunity to rack up some miles toward upcoming trips.
 Furthermore, you aren't tied to a particular airline with the Capital One® Spark® Miles for Business; in fact, there are no blackout dates or restrictions on when and how you can redeem your miles.